Good Hotel Guide Review

 all year except dinner 24 Dec, 25/26 Dec, 2 weeks in Jan, closed Sun, B&B only on Mon (but ring to check).

-lounge, bar, 2 dining rooms, private dining/conference room, free Wi-Fi, in-room TV (Freeview, Apple TV), 1/2 -acre garden on the river, fishing rights on rivers Wye and Derwent, public areas wheelchair accessible.
+lounge, bar, 2 dining rooms, private dining room, in-room smart TV (Freeview, Apple), ½-acre garden on river, fishing rights, public areas wheelchair accessible, EV charging.

 in public rooms.

 allowed in bedrooms only (£30 per dog per night, food, bowls supplied).